-Figure 10 displays the trade-off occurring between expenditure on the renewal of assets and asset depreciation.
+Figure 17 displays the trade-off occurring between expenditure on the renewal of assets and asset depreciation.
 The difference between these can be used as an indicator of the Loss (or Gain) in Service Potential.
-This accumulates over the next 20-years to a total loss of service potential of \$ 25 million.
+This accumulates over the next 20-years to a total gain of service potential of \$ 2.395 million.